Road Freight, Logistics and Post

 - Labour shortages and supply chain issues – availability of non-UK workers (particularly drivers) has reversed in recent years.
 Attracting domestic labour to the industry has increased the need to invest in improved facilities and working conditions.

 Restructuring activity in this sector remains high.
 Despite prevailing macro-economic headwinds and high interest rates, many companies in the sector have been able to successfully pass on cost uplifts to the customer.
 The ability of operators to continue this strategy is unclear and may signal an uptick in restructuring activity across weaker operators.

 Deals activity in Road Freight, Logistics and Post

 Restructuring activity in Road Freight, Logistics and Post

 Find Your Expert

-David Pike is Interpath Lead for the Transport & Logistics sector, which includes Road Freight, Logistics and Post as one of four core segments.
-Phil Lyons leads our approach to this sector nationally with wider support from Kenny McKay.
+David Pike is Head of Transport & Logistics Cluster, which includes Road Freight, Logistics and Post as one of four core segments.
+Phil Lyons leads our approach to this sector nationally.
 For a full list of our senior people with experience in the sector use the button below.Our senior team